hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger/fabric-protos.md

             </td>
             <td>
-                Linting rules should not be ingnored in new files
+                Update linting rules to exclude PACKAGE_VERSION_SUFFIX and add comment that new files should not be excluded from remaining rules

+Add specific has to run breaking change detection against until there is a better release process

 Signed-off-by: James Taylor <jamest@uk.ibm.com>
             </td>